Sphiment/SS-Tools/README.md

 - Tip and help massege on every command
 ## Installation

-Just download and run the batch command
+Just download the latest verion https://github.com/Sphiment/SS-Tools/releases and run the batch command